Whether you need help with Disability Application, Appeal or at Hearing level we are here to help!

 Disability Help Group Arizona offers the following services:

-Non-Profit Assistance: The first program provides assistance with filing forms, providing other documentation to help support your claim as well as many other community resources all FREE of charge.
+Free Assistance: The first program provides assistance with filing forms, providing other documentation to help support your claim as well as many other community resources all FREE of charge.
 We arm you with information about the Social Security Administration as well as the way the programs work.
 Giving you valuable tips and tools to get approved as quickly as possible.
 Understanding the disability benefits process can be overwhelming and often times confusing but don’t worry our friendly staff is here to answer any questions you may have during the process.
-You are not alone, with The Disability Help Group we are here for you.
+Disability Help Group: Social Security Advocates near me .

 What is Social Security Disability?